Why are Raincoats and Umbrellas Made of Synthetic Fibers?

 Natural fibers don’t work well for several reasons

-Think about it, did you ever have a wool coat that got soaked in the rain?
+Think about it: did you ever have a wool coat soaked in the rain?
 It smells like a wet dog and takes forever to dry.
-But a nylon umbrella has no smell at all, and it dries super-fast besides the fact that it keeps the user nice and dry.
+However, a nylon umbrella has no smell at all, and it dries super fast, besides the fact that it keeps the user nice and dry.

-There are a few types of umbrellas that have been made with cotton, for instance, but they must be coated in wax, gum, or petroleum jelly, and these eventually wear off, and the umbrella is no longer helpful.
-Plus, these types of umbrellas are known to have a terrible odor when they get wet, so most people would not want to own umbrellas made of a natural material like wool or cotton.
+A few types of umbrellas have been made with cotton, for instance, but they must be coated in wax, gum, or petroleum jelly, which eventually wears off and makes the umbrella no longer helpful.
+Plus, these types of umbrellas are known to have a terrible odor when wet, so most people would not want to own umbrellas made of a natural material like wool or cotton.

-Before the invention of nylon by a chemist named Wallace Carothers for the DuPont company on Feb.
+Before the invention of nylon by Wallace Carothers for the DuPont company on Feb.
 28, 1935, umbrellas had to be made of other materials.
-Still, the invention of nylon helped to create a much more efficient and long-lasting material for umbrellas.
+Still, nylon’s invention helped create a much more efficient and long-lasting material for umbrellas.

-Nowadays, the only umbrellas routinely made of cotton are only meant for keeping off the sun, not the rain, and are usually sold in countries with a lot of heat and sunlight, such as in Asia or Africa.
+Nowadays, the only cotton umbrellas routinely sold are meant for keeping off the sun, not the rain, and are usually sold in countries with a lot of heat and sunlight, such as Asia or Africa.

 Advantages of Synthetic Fibers